TimDeboel/YT_audio_downloader/README.txt

 The results will be stored in the Downloads folder.

+You will probably have to right-click 'cleannames.ps1' and go to properties and unblock the file.

 Debugging:
 If the program gets stuck on a song in the gain change process, press 'crtl+c' followed by 'n'.